sgonzalez/SwiftCMA/README.md

 ## Future Work

-* Integrate with Swift Package Manager.
 * Separate linear algebra API into its own library.
 * Faster.
 * Support fun variants of CMA-ES.
 * More tests (unit, integration, performance).
-* More engaging test app that visualizes the CMA-ES process.
+* An engaging test app that visualizes the CMA-ES process.